MikkelAbildgaard/All-mini-ex/mini_ex(5)/readme.md

 Besides the Ri.Markov function, i played around with different font types downloaded from the internet.
 I also unsuccesfully tried to use different functions from Ri.Marko, however i couldn't make it work.
 The RiTa Library was very poor in its functionality.
 It seems as my editor wouldn't use the different functions, which i intended.

+The materiality of text/intercace and our understanding of the “textual character” of the found text.